 Every effort has been made to ensure that the information in this document is accurate.
 Apple is not responsible for typographical errors.

-Apple Computer, Inc. 1 Infinite Loop Cupertino, CA 95014 408-996-1010
+Apple Inc. 1 Infinite Loop Cupertino, CA 95014 408-996-1010

-Apple, the Apple logo, Mac, Macintosh, and WebObjects are trademarks of Apple Computer, Inc., registered in the United States and other countries.
-Enterprise Objects and Enterprise Objects Framework are trademarks of NeXT Software, Inc., registered in the United States and other countries.
+Apple, the Apple logo, and WebObjects are trademarks of Apple Inc., registered in the United States and other countries.

+Enterprise Objects is a trademark of Apple Inc.